-Section 2.3 Here is the plan service area for our plan
+Section 2.2 Here is the plan service area for our plan

-Although Medicare is a Federal program, Essentials Rx 41 (HMO) is available only to individuals who live in our plan service area.
+Essentials Rx 41 (HMO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in Oregon: Coos, Curry, and Lane.
+Our service area includes these counties in Oregon: Coos, Curry, and Lane

-If you plan to move out of the service area, please contact Customer Service (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact Customer Service to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.

 It is also important that you call Social Security if you move or change your mailing address.
-You can find phone numbers and contact information for Social Security in

-Chapter 2, Section 5.
+You can find phone numbers and contact information for Social Security in Chapter 2, Section 5.

-Section 2.4 U.S. Citizen or Lawful Presence
+Section 2.3 U.S. Citizen or Lawful Presence